Todd Simon will serve as interim head coach for the remainder of the season.

 Be sure to check out this year's first Rebel Short video featuring new Runnin' Rebel head coach Dave Rice, director of athletics Jim Livengood and a cast featuring a number of UNLV Athletics representatives.
 Let's Run.

-Dave Rice is in his second season as the head men's basketball coach at UNLV.
+Dave Rice is in his fifth season as the head men's basketball coach at UNLV.

 On April 10, 2011, Rice returned to the school where he was part of the 1990 National Championship team as a player, was a Rhodes Scholar candidate while earning his bachelor's degree in political science (UNLV '91), earned his master's of business administration (UNLV '93) and served as a Runnin' Rebel assistant coach for 11 seasons (1991-92 & 1994-2004).

-In his first season back at UNLV, the 11th full-time head coach in UNLV men's basketball history led the Runnin' Rebels to a 26-9 overall record as he became the winningest first-year head coach in the program's 54 years of existence.
+In his first season back at the school, the 11th full-time head coach in UNLV men's basketball history led the Runnin' Rebels to a 26-9 overall record and became the winningest first-year head coach in the program's existence.
+In his second season, Rice led his squad to another 25-win campaign and back-to-back NCAA Tournament appearances.
+He also led UNLV to its highest NCAA Tournament seed in 22 years as the Runnin' Rebels were awarded the No. 5 seed in the East for the 2013 NCAA Tournament.

-UNLV was second in the nation in assists per game last year (17.6) and also second in the country in percentage of field goals assisted (65.4).
-The team also led the Mountain West in scoring (76.3 ppg), assists and steals (8.5 spg).
+UNLV was second in the nation in assists per game in 2011-12 (17.6) and also second in the country in percentage of field goals assisted (65.4).
+That team also led the Mountain West in scoring (76.3 ppg), assists and steals (8.5 spg).
+The 2012-13 team was in the national top-10 in assists, rebounds and blocks, while the 2013-14 Runnin' Rebels were in the top-10 nationally in blocks and rebounding, leading the league in both categories.
+Last season, the Runnin' Rebels were third in the country in blocked shots, while playing the third-toughest non-conference schedule in the nation.

-Rice and his staff have also spent considerable time working toward the future and upgrading the talent on UNLV's roster as their 2012 recruiting class was ranked as the seventh-best in the nation by ESPN, ahead of schools such as North Carolina, Michigan State, Indiana, Duke and Kansas.
-No other Mountain West team was included in the top 25.
+Rice and his staff have also spent considerable time working toward the future and upgrading the talent on UNLV's roster.
+Their 2012 recruiting class was ranked as the seventh-best in the nation by ESPN, ahead of schools such as North Carolina, Michigan State, Indiana, Duke and Kansas.
+They pulled in an even higher-ranked class in 2014, which was ranked No. 5 in the country by Rivals (ahead of North Carolina, Louisville, UCLA, Georgetown and Florida), and their 2015 group is rated No. 11, which is led by Las Vegas product and McDonald's All-American Stephen Zimmerman Jr. UNLV was the only MW school in the top 15 in any of those rankings for those years.

-In September, Rice was given a five-year contract by the Nevada System of Higher Education Board of Regents, securing him in Las Vegas through at least the 2016-17 season.
+In September of 2012, Rice was rewarded with a five-year contract by the Nevada System of Higher Education Board of Regents, and then in April of 2014 he was given a two-year extension securing him in Las Vegas through at least the 2018-19 season.

 Prior to accepting his first head coaching job, Rice accumulated 18 years of experience as an assistant coach at the Division-I level.

 Rice joined Dave Rose's BYU staff in 2005 as an assistant coach, then was promoted to associate head coach in 2008.
 He helped BYU to five straight 25-win seasons and five consecutive NCAA Tournament berths, including a Sweet 16 appearance in 2011.
-BYU finished that season as the nation's 10th-ranked team, won the Mountain West regular-season championship and finished with an overall record of 32-5.
-The Cougars, led by National Player of the Year Jimmer Fredette, climbed as high as No. 3 in the polls, which is the highest a Mountain West team has ever been ranked.
+BYU finished that season as the nation's 10th-ranked team, won the MW regular-season championship and finished with an overall record of 32-5.
+The Cougars, led by National Player of the Year Jimmer Fredette, climbed as high as No. 3 in the polls, which is the highest a MW team has ever been ranked.

 Rice was in charge of coordinating BYU's high-powered offense as well as the program's recruiting efforts.
 He developed a stellar reputation in the industry and was regarded as one of the top assistant coaches in the nation.
-In 2010 in a FoxSports.com poll, he was selected by other conference coaches as the top assistant coach in the Mountain West.
-Rice also became known as one of the top offensive minds in all of college basketball as the Cougars led the Mountain West in scoring offense in all six of his seasons at BYU.
+In 2010 in a FoxSports.com poll, he was selected by other conference coaches as the top assistant coach in the MW.
+Rice also became known as one of the top offensive minds in all of college basketball as the Cougars led the MW in scoring offense in all six of his seasons at BYU.

-With Rice's help, BYU had some of the most successful teams in school and Mountain West history.
-From 2005-11 the Cougars compiled an overall record of 159-45, including 78-18 in Mountain West action.
-During that span BYU won four Mountain West championships and in each of his last five seasons with the school, it finished ranked in the top 25.
+With Rice's help, BYU had some of the most successful teams in school and MW history.
+From 2005-11 the Cougars compiled an overall record of 159-45, including 78-18 in MW action.
+During that span BYU won four MW championships and in each of his last five seasons with the school, it finished ranked in the top 25.
 The Cougars also ranked in the top 20 nationally in several offensive categories over his last six seasons.

 Rice also spent a year (2004-05) as assistant coach at Utah State under Coach Stew Morrill after his long tenure as assistant at UNLV.